 What to expect

 Most dogs come to love their crate and would want to go in it from time to time.
 When they do, allow them.
-A crate is your dog’s personal space, a sanctuary-a room he can call his own.
+A crate is your dog’s personal space, a sanctuary – a room he can call his own.
 Crate training, as stated before is easier at a younger age.
 While you can crate train an older dog, it may take longer.
-We hope these basics of crate training a puppy help you.
+We hope these basic crate training tips help you.